 Digital sociology overlaps with, borrows from and seeks to make sense of much more prestigious, well-financed and heavily equipped practices in marketing, in scientific research, in government administration and commerce that target the expanded media environments of contemporary culture (Cukier and Mayer-Schoenberger, 2013).
 Scale and pattern are key problems in any contemporary social research.
 Scale and pattern can also allure social researchers.
-As danah boyd and Kate Crawford suggest, 'Big Data tempts some researchers to believe that they can see everything at a 30,000-foot view' (boyd and Crawford, 2012).
-But the mode of ordering – 'recurring patterns embodied within, witnessed by, generated in and reproduced as part of the ordering of human and non-human relations (Law, 1994: 83) – of digital sociology can differ greatly from contenders and analogues such as 'data science' (Schutt and O’Neil, 2013), 'predictive analytics' (Prediction Impact Inc., 2009) or the official statistics of governments.
+As Danah Boyd and Kate Crawford suggest, 'Big Data tempts some researchers to believe that they can see everything at a 30,000-foot view' (Boyd and Crawford, 2012).
+But the mode of ordering – 'recurring patterns embodied within, witnessed by, generated in and reproduced as part of the ordering of human and non-human relations’ (Law, 1994: 83) – of digital sociology can differ greatly from contenders and analogues such as 'data science' (Schutt and O’Neil, 2013), 'predictive analytics' (Prediction Impact Inc., 2009) or the official statistics of governments.
 Seeking to re-vitalise the sociological imagination (Uprichard, 2012) and aiming to pay close attention to the ways in which the description of culture has become a key economic and social concern (Savage, 2009; Thrift, 2006), digital sociology might take shape less as a social science of culture than as the study of events that pattern lives, experience, power and value on various scales.
 This apparently limited ambition harbours some surprising expansive possibilities.
-It might cultivate 'a sociological sensibility not confined to the predominant lines of sight, the focal points of public concern' (Back and Puwar, 2012: 12) able to develop novel empirical techniques of inquiry and evaluate the unprecendented volume of information we encounter.
+It might cultivate 'a sociological sensibility not confined to the predominant lines of sight, the focal points of public concern' (Back and Puwar, 2012: 12) able to develop novel empirical techniques of inquiry and evaluate the unprecedented volume of information we encounter.
 It might generate novel empirical practices and conceptions of the empirical (Adkins and Lury, 2009).

 As we will see, particularly through the examples we draw from working with digital data from one moderately important social networking platform, GitHub.com, the process of finding important events on the various scales and amidst the intricate patterns of practice of culture is not at all straightforward.
 Patterns, it turns out, entwine with problems of scale in both contemporary culture and in its analysis.
-The case we draw on here – Github.com – is interesting precisely because what goes on there – open source software development – both typical of the vast and somewhat incoherent spaces of contemporary culture, and plays an important role in reshaping them (to the extent that software ever does this).
+The case we draw on here – Github.com – is interesting precisely because what goes on there – open source software development – is both typical of the vast and somewhat incoherent spaces of contemporary culture, and plays an important role in reshaping them (to the extent that software ever does this).
 Github has a broader interest.
 The popularity of Github as a way of storing and coordinating work by many people on shared texts has attracted other users who are not developing software: how-to guides, metadata on the Tate's art collection, the White House's open data policy, legal documents, recipes, books, and blogs are just some of the diversifying use-cases now found in repositories on Github.
 As a recent article in The Atlantic suggests, Github is increasingly of interest to non-programmers because the de-centralised, distributed and trackable collaborative processes it supports can be used for many kinds of documents: designs, legal documents, maps, images, books, blogs or websites (Meyer, 2013).
 Github as a social media platform for software development is one segment of the emerging massive feedback loop where assessments, adjustments, and re-alignments of what people do are actively pursued and fed back to them via manipulations, visualizations, or modelling of digital data.
 Github, we might say, is an 'indexical icon' (Lee and LiPuma, 2002) of the problems of scale and pattern that confront digital sociology.

 Scales, scaling and scale-free networks